The64thGamer/cheeseepedia/content/wiki/Simi Valley, CA (71 Tierra Rejada Rd).md

 This location is mostly known as having the second to last location with the 'Chuck E.'s House' stage setup, notably being featured in was featured in CheeseVention 4 in 2007.
 ##Stages##
-The location opened with a  in 1980 then was replaced with [Chuck E.'s House]({{< ref "wiki/Chuck E's House.md" >}}) most likely in 1990.
+The location opened with a Cyberamics Portrait / Shelf Stage (Shelf Show) in 1980 then was replaced with [Chuck E.'s House]({{< ref "wiki/Chuck E's House.md" >}}) most likely in 1990.
 The setup would also repainted to bright colors and have its original cosmetics replaced at various periods of time.

 ### Lounge ###
 Due to this location opening in December 1980 and the King debuting in 1981, it is possible that this location originally had The Beagles before receiving The King sometime before 1986.<ref>https://docs.google.com/spreadsheets/d/1-hyawyZq2UymJD00WwAm1Grw-o2jbDmvtPZXabfBaB4/edit?usp=sharing</ref><ref>https://www.youtube.com/watch?v=mNeLNeALLMM</ref>